Python-GIS-book/site/source/back-matter/md/glossary.md

 Argument
   The value passed to a function when it is called.
 Similar to a {term}`parameter`.

+Assertion
+  A statement used in a Python program to check whether a given condition evaluates as `True` when the code is executed.
+When the condition is not `True`, an `AssertionError` is raised.
+Assertions are typically used for debugging and testing code.

 Binary predicate
   See {term}`Spatial predicate`.